 - a.
 A reasonable amount of time shall be included in employee's duty hours to plan and set up weekly activities.
 CY Staff shall be provided time to observe children, conduct activities, and take knowledge and competency assessments toward the completion of certification training modules.
 Training modules are DoD required training and must be successfully completed within one year of entrance into a caregiver position.
 Failure to do so may be the basis for termination of employment.
-Upon successful completion, CY employees will receive a noncompetitive pay adjustment of 6%. - b.
+Upon successful completion, CY employees will receive a noncompetitive pay adjustment of 6% not to exceed the maximum rate payable for the employee's assigned payband. - b.
 When an allegation of child abuse or neglect is made against a CY employee, the employee will be assigned work away from children or placed on administrative leave with pay pending the outcome of investigation. - c.
 CY employees will work split shifts as needed to ensure CYP meets the required mission mandated by DoD. - d.
 CY employees may be required to work and may be scheduled in Child Care Centers (CDC) and School Age Programs (SAC) as needed. - e.
 CY employees working in SAC may be required to work in other programs in the CDC's when SAC is closed while the children are in school.

 Section 4.
 Night Differential and Sunday Premium.
-All employees in the bargaining unit, including NF and CC employees, are eligible to receive Night Shift differentials and Sunday premiums, consistent with 5 USC 5343.
+All employees in the bargaining unit are eligible to receive Night Shift differentials and Sunday premiums.
+FWS employees will receive these consistent with 5 U.S.C 5343.
+NF and CY employees will receive night shift differential and Sunday premium equivalent to the calculation in 5 U.S.C 5343.